kelvo1999/LifeStyle/README.md

   <h2 align="center">Futras - Fitness Website</h2>

-  Futras is a fully responsive fitness website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Shisanya Wellness is a fully responsive fitness website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

   <a href="https://codewithsadee.github.io/futras/"><strong>➥ Live Demo</strong></a>